 All information which is created in the "clinical statement" context (see [3]) is expressed in terms of Entry instances.
 Entry subtypes contain instances of structure, history and action structures, and ultimately data items.
 Thus, when we speak of a logical "entry", we mean the entirety of the ENTRY including all the structure below it.
-The ENTRY class defines the context attributes common to all Entry subtypes, while specific subtypes describe only those attributes relevant.
-FIGURE 17 illustrates the Entry package.
+The ENTRY class defines the attributes common to all Entry subtypes, while specific subtypes define only attributes to that type of Entry.
+FIGURE 17 illustrates the entry package.

-FIGURE 17 RM.COMPOSITION.CONTENT.ENTRY Package
+FIGURE 17 rm.composition.content.entry Package